ramblingsofadev/docs/middleware.md

 }
 ```

+> **Note:** There are two nearly identical attributes for middleware: `Aphiria\Middleware\Attributes\Middleware` and `Aphiria\Routing\Attributes\Middleware`.
+If you're using the Aphiria [router](routing.md), they can be used interchangeably.
+The middleware library's attribute is useful if you choose not to use the Aphiria router.

 <h2 id="executing-middleware">Executing Middleware</h2>

 If you're using the <a href="https://github.com/aphiria/app" target="_blank">skeleton app</a>, middleware will be executed automatically for you.
 You can also define both [global middleware](configuration.md#component-middleware) and [route middleware](routing.md#middleware).